Dune prequel series: Plot

 In Sisterhood of Dune, the anti-technology Butlerian movement is gaining momentum under the leadership of the popular Manford Torondo.
 He and his forces are scouring the universe to cleanse humanity of its reliance on convenient technologies, destroying any machinery they can find.
 Torondo's growing power threatens the Corrino Emperor Salvador, as well as the Sisterhood on Rossak and the Mentat School on Lampadas, each of which harbors secret technology.
 Space travel tycoon Josef Venport also plots to salvage machinery which he believes can be useful in his business empire.
 Mentats of Dune finds Gilbertus Albans carefully managing his Mentat School under the watchful eye of the fanatical Butlerians, while Raquella Berto-Anirul seeks to rebuild her own Sisterhood School on Wallach IX.
 To secure his control of interstellar commerce and strike a blow against the Butlerians, Venport places a trade embargo on any planet which embraces Torondo's movement.

 Reception

-Sisterhood of Dune debuted at No. 23 on The New York Times Hardcover Fiction Best-Seller List, and Mentats of Dune was released at No. 17 on the same list.
+Sisterhood of Dune debuted at No. 23 on The New York Times Hardcover Fiction Best Seller List, and Mentats of Dune was released at No. 17 on the same list.
 Publishers Weekly called Sisterhood a "shallow but fun blend of space opera and dynastic soap opera."

-The Caladan Trilogy
+Caladan

-In July 2020, Herbert and Anderson introduced a new trilogy of prequel novels called The Caladan Trilogy, set after Dune: House Corrino (2001) and before Dune (1965).
+In July 2020, Herbert and Anderson introduced a new trilogy of prequel novels called the Caladan trilogy, set after Dune: House Corrino (2001) and before Dune (1965).

 The books in the series are: